emmanuel-bv/iotedge-iva-nano/README.md

 We'll start from a pre-built template of IoT Central, which already includes a the pre-built Device Capability Model and IoT Edge deployment manigest mentionned above for our video analytics solution running on the NVIDIA Jetson Nano.

 - From your browser, go to: https://apps.azureiotcentral.com/build/new/af1fe1b4-d92e-45fc-9d1f-ea4decdc961d
+- Login with the following credentials:
+    - Username: `lab01_userXX@iotsummit.xyz` where XX = your Jetson Nano number, for instance `01`.
+    - Password: Use the one given in the room
 - Give a name and URL to your application
+- Select `Standard 2` Pricing plan.
+- Change the directory to be `Microsoft (microsoft.onmicrosoft.com)`
-- Select your Azure subscription (you can opt-in for a 7 day free trial)
+- Select the `IoT_SubscriptionContainer_4` Azure subscription
-- Select your location
+- Keep `United States` as your location
 - Click on `Create`

 ### Create an IoT Edge device from your IoT Central app